philc/book-notes/health/why we sleep - matthew walker.md

     allow some people to have a more efficient enzyme which clears it in less than three hours.
   * Beware dark chocolate at night, because it contains caffeine.
-  * Caffeine crash: the high contrast between complete wakefulness because of adenosine blockage, versus the high adenosine count once the caffeine wars off.
+  * Caffeine crash: the high contrast between complete wakefulness because of adenosine blockage, versus the high adenosine count once the caffeine wears off.
   * (Fun diagram of the effects of various drugs on spiderweb building.
 Caffeine produced the worst results).
 * Sleep pressure and circadian rhythm do not coordinate, but they are usually aligned.